Vegan Montréal bigger than ever

-The Montréal Vegan Festival offers a weekend packed with bilingual activities that cater to all tastes.
-Discover exciting new products, learn about the health, meet over 70 exhibitors and taste delicious plant-based products ranging from sausages to cupcakes.
-There’s also ethical clothing lines, beauty products and more to discover, as well as conferences, workshops, cooking demos, and the popular library section where there will be over 150 different titles to peruse, buy, and get signed by the authors onsite.
-The site will be open on November 4 from 10 am to 6 pm and on November 5 from 10 am to 5 pm.
+The Montréal Vegan Festival promises a weekend packed with bilingual activities that cater to all tastes – and LOTS of delicious things to eat.
+Discover exciting new products, learn about health, meet over 70 exhibitors and taste scrumptious plant-based products ranging from sausages to cupcakes.
+There are also ethical clothing lines, beauty products and more to discover, as well as conferences, workshops, cooking demos, and the popular bookstore with over 150 different titles to peruse, buy and get signed by the visiting authors.
+Come by the Palais des Congrès on October 20 from 10 a.m. to 6 p.m. and October 21 from 10 a.m. to 5 p.m.

 Guests that impress

 Guest speakers at this landmark edition of the Montréal Vegan Festival will teach you everything from how to cook to how the laws of animal rights are changing in Canada.
 As the executive director of Animal Justice, Camille Labchuk works to promote and pass tough new animal protection legislation across the country, and will speak to that effect on October 20 at 3 p.m.
 Later that afternoon, at 4 p.m., Toronto musician Gaia’s Eye will be doing hip-hop and giving a talk about how to be a smarter vegan.
 On October 21, start the day at 10:30 a.m. by listening to the amazing Lori Gruen speak about her book, Entangled Empathy.
 At 1 p.m., watch celebrated vegan chef (and Instagram sensation) Gaz Oakley make his famous Sriracha meatballs live, before getting revved up by activist Pattrice Jones, founder of the LGBTQ-led animal refuge VINE Sanctuary.
 His workshop starts at 3:15 p.m.
 Have fun!